lfex/logjam/README.md

 [![Project Logo][logo]][logo-large]

-*A custom formatter for the Erlang logger application that produces human-readable output*
+*A custom formatter for the logger application with LFE logging macros and human-readable output*

 ## Why?